 Some tutors, particularly math tutors, charge less for test prep tutoring than for academic tutoring in subjects such as calculus or science.
-For example, Dave Markham offers the following tiered pricing system:
+For example, Dave Markham based in Hartford, Connecticut, offers the following tiered pricing system:

 - Algebra II, precalculus, trigonometry, SAT subject tests: $39 an hour